Yoctol/bottender/docs/channel-line-sending-messages.md

 title: Sending LINE Messages
 ---

 LINE has become one of the most popular chat channels between businesses and customers in Asia, especially in Japan, Taiwan, and Thailand.
-LINE's 2019 strategy, "[Life on LINE](https://www.youtube.com/watch?v=vrkVmOlaLis)", depicts a user daily life surrounded with LINE's service, e.g., LINE Login, LINE Pay, LINE Music, LINE Today, LINE Things, LINE Spot.
-This offers a more dynamic, integrated, online to offline ecosystem of LINE Bot.
+LINE's 2019 strategy, "[Life on LINE](https://www.youtube.com/watch?v=vrkVmOlaLis)," depicts a user's daily life surrounded with LINE's service, e.g., LINE Login, LINE Pay, LINE Music, LINE Today, LINE Things, LINE Spot.
+The completeness of the LINE's ecosystem offers more dynamic, integrated, online to offline possibilities of LINE Bots.

 LINE Bots can be invited into a group, or focus on 1:1 communication.
-LINE Bots for group chat are benefit from the orgnaic growth - every time a bot invited into a group, make it gain more exposure.
+LINE Bots for group chat benefit from organic growth.
+Once a bot joined a group, it gains more exposure.

 #### Reply API & Push API

-Due to practical concerns, one thing developers should understand before sending any messages is the difference between `Reply API` and `Push API.`
+Due to cost concerns, one thing developers should clearly understand before sending any messages is the difference between `Reply API` and `Push API.`

 ![messaging-api-thumb0](https://user-images.githubusercontent.com/662387/70490029-4cdea680-1b38-11ea-9979-2f9a68cb02cd.png)

-- `Push API` allows developers send messages directly to users anytime.
-Howeverm this is only free when you are using LINE developer account.
-In other cases, you may refer to [LINE Official Account Subscription Plans](https://www.linebiz.com/id-en/service/line-account-connect/) for the message fee.
+- `Push API` allows developers to send messages directly to users anytime.
+However, it is only free in development.
+In production, you may refer to [LINE Official Account Subscription Plans](https://www.linebiz.com/id-en/service/line-account-connect/) to check out the messaging fee of your official account.

-- `Reply API` is free.
-But bots can only reply with a message to users who interacts with your LINE official account.
+- Using `Reply API` is free.
+But bots can only reply once to a user who interacted with your LINE official account.
+For each bot reply, you can send up to 5 `Message Objects` (See LINE's official document, "[Sending reply messages](https://developers.line.biz/en/docs/messaging-api/building-bot/#sending-reply-messages)").
+If you attempt to reply more than 5 `Message Objects`, you will see an error in console.

+> **Note:**
+>
+> - It's a bit tricky to count the number of `Message Objects.` For example, each function call of `Sending Message,` `Sending Text Message,` or `Sending Template Messages` is calculated as one `Message Object.`, while the final attached `Quick Reply` doesn't count as a `Message Object.`

-## Sending Message
+## Sending Messages

-send any type of message
+Bottender aims to support every feature of each chat channel.
+In the code below, you can see the most primitive way to send any LINE messages by Bottender.

 ```js
 await context.send([